nvsnkv/NVs.OccupancySensor/readme.md

 On a high level, application is doing the following set of activities to find out if someone is present in the room:
 1. Camera captures an image;
 1. Captured image is getting processed by denoising block;
-1. Denoised image is getting processed by detection logic:
-    1. Application builds the foreground mask from the denoised image;
+1. Application builds the foreground mask from the denoised image
 1. Foreground mask is getting adjusted using the correction mask to exclude false-positives;
 1. Finally, detector computes foreground/background pixel ratio;
 1. Computed value is getting compared with the threshold: if value is greater than threshold, application decides that someone is present in the room.
 1. Detection results are getting published to MQTT broker by MQTT client.
 ## Configuration
 Application has fair amount of configurable items: